'How my photo ended up breaking Android phones'

 And that's where the bug crept in.

-Lightroom gives two colour-mode options for exporting the finished result - and the one he picked is the one that seems to confuse some Android handsets.
+Lightroom gives three colour-mode options for exporting the finished result - and the one he picked is the one that seems to confuse some Android handsets.

 He was unaware of the glitch because he had never tried it.